Ethnic groups in Rwanda: New social identities

 However, in identifying victims and survivors, some Rwandans are left to be identified as perpetrators.
 This becomes increasingly problematic as all Hutus are deemed perpetrators—where their survival of the genocide seems to imply some form of complicity with the former government.
 Thus, in this process of rebuilding and bringing guilty parties to justice, the current government is providing dangling linkages back to the very ethnicities they wish to abolish and is risking further entrenching supposed "past" ethnic divisions.

-Furthermore, government policy to reduce identity to "just a Rwandan one" has only "been successful in the public sphere of government rhetoric and bureaucracy."
+Furthermore, government policy to recategorize identities into "just a Rwandan one" has only "been successful in the public sphere of government rhetoric and bureaucracy."
 In fact, ethnicity still remains socially relevant.
 Its salience however has been transferred into the private sphere—a space that may make the divisions even more destructive.
 Thus, the concept of "eliminating" ethnicity is problematic in both concept and reality—as it is unreasonable to expect such a drastic change in the Rwandan perception.